 If you will choose wrong direction or miss your station, don’t worry and just swap platforms at the next station.
 You don’t need to buy a new ticket if you just change platforms and don’t leave the station.

-Tips for Bangkok Metro
+Tips for Bangkok MRT

 Before exiting MRT station, check the Locality Map and choose the exit which is the most convenient for you.